 Under our Restated Certificate of Incorporation, as amended (Current Certificate), the entire Board of Directors is elected at each annual meeting of stockholders to serve until the next annual meeting or until their respective successors are elected and qualified.
 We are seeking stockholder approval to amend and restate our Current Certificate in order to provide for a classified or "staggered" Board, comprised of two classes with staggered two-year terms, and to provide that directors may only be removed for cause.
-In addition to satisfying the requirements set forth in the Voting and Governance Agreement, our Board of Directors has unanimously determined that it is advisable and in the best interests of our stockholders to approve this Proposal No. 2 in order to assure the continuity and stability of our long-term policies in the future, including by assuring the continuity and stability of our independent directors, as well as reducing the Company's vulnerability to hostile and potentially abusive takeover attempts.
-In light of the GIP Transaction, which resulted in changes in our leadership, the Board believes it is appropriate to implement changes that will preserve our long-term strategy and goals.
+In addition to satisfying the requirements set forth in the Voting and Governance Agreement, our Board of Directors has unanimously determined that it is advisable and in the best interests of our stockholders to approve this Proposal No. 2 in order to assure the continuity and stability of our long-term policies in the future as well as reduce the Company's vulnerability to hostile and potentially abusive takeover attempts.
+In light of the GIP Transaction, which resulted in changes in our leadership, the Board believes it is appropriate to implement changes that will preserve our long-term strategy and goals in the event of future change in control transactions.